Queen Mary's Gardens, Regent's Park, @Edward Kellow

 Planning and developments

 Other Park developments on which Friends gave their advice included the refurbishment of the Broad Walk café; building a new café at the foot of Primrose Hill, Gloucester Gate playground, and a trumpet shaped drinking fountain by the Readymoney Fountain.

 Mark Elliott 2020-

-The first patron of the Friends was Joan Bakewell, now Baroness Bakewell who held the position from 1991 to 2006, after which Judy Hillman took over until the present day.
+The first patron of the Friends was Joan Bakewell, now Baroness Bakewell who held the position from 1991 to 2006.

-Judy has lived in Primrose Hill for 50 years, and has a thorough knowledge of the Park, not just as it is today, but also, of its history and how it developed.
-This has been invaluable to each Chair and to the committee.
+Judy lived in Primrose Hill for 50 years, and had a thorough knowledge of the Park, not just as it is today, but also, of its history and how it developed.
+This knowledge was invaluable to each Chair and to the committee.
 In her working life she was an active journalist working for a technical journal called the “Muck Shifter and Public Works”.
 After that she joined the Evening Standard where she progressed to become chief leader writer, and later working for the Guardian, Observer and Taylor Woodrow.
-Since 1979 she has been a free-lance urban consultant and writer.
+From 1979 she was a free-lance urban consultant and writer.

 Her specialist knowledge of Regent’s Park resulted from an invitation to be a member of the Royal Parks Review Group chaired by Dame Jennifer Jenkins.
 The Group looked at all eight Royal Parks, and Judy was responsible for writing five reports published between 1992 and 1996.

-Judy has been an active participant in the Friends and has overseen the many changes summarised in the history of the Friends above.
-The Friends have been fortunate to have Judy as such an active and knowledgeable Patron.
+Judy was an active participant in the Friends and oversaw the many changes summarised in the history of the Friends above.
+The Friends were fortunate to have Judy as such an active and knowledgeable Patron.

 Park Managers – David Castleton/Nick Biddle